askmeegs/build-a-platform-with-krm/1-setup/README.md

 The diagram above shows the resources Terraform will create during setup:

 - **4 [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) (GKE) clusters** for admin, development, staging, and production.
 The admin cluster has [**Config Connector**](https://cloud.google.com/config-connector/docs/overview) enabled, which will be used in part 5.
-We choose GKE classic mode because we will need add-ons unavailable on the *Autopilot* mode.
+We choose GKE Standard mode because we will need add-ons unavailable on the *Autopilot* mode.
 - **3 [Cloud SQL](https://cloud.google.com/sql)** (Postgres) databases for development, staging, and production.
 - **3 Github repos** for application source code, application config, and org-wide policies. **⚠️ Note - this demo does require creating new public repos in your Github account.
 You can delete these repos when you are done with the demos.**
 - **3 [Secret Manager](https://cloud.google.com/secret-manager) secrets** containing your Github username, email, and developer token.